RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Experiments

 \subsection{Adaption to Image Degradations}

-We further assess the generalization and adaptation performance when the image quality is compromised, \eg due to low light and motion blur.
-As detailed in Table~\ref{tab:image_degrade}, without adaptation, the baseline SparseDrive-S model exhibits a significant performance drop when faced with these adverse conditions, whereas the model trained with our \ours regularization exhibits more robust performance.
-When adaptation is performed, our proposed \ours unsupervised adaptation method achieves significant improvements, and is on par with or better than the baseline adaptation performance which trains the model using ground-truth data with the adverse-conditioned images.
+We further assess the generalization and adaptation performance when the image quality is compromised, \eg due to low light, motion blur, snow, and fog.
+Table~\ref{tab:image_degrade} shows that, without adaptation, the baseline SparseDrive-S has significantly worse performance under such adverse conditions, whereas the model trained with our \ours regularization performs more robustly.
+When adaptation is performed, our \ours unsupervised adaptation achieves significant improvement, and is on par with or better than the baseline adaptation which trains the model using ground-truth data with the adverse-conditioned images.
 When we further utilize the ground truth in adaptation, \ours achieves significantly better planning performance.
-These results collectively confirm that our approach enables stronger generalizability and more robust adaptation in diverse conditions, enhancing the reliability of E2E planning.
+These results confirm that \ours{} strengthens generalization and adaptation under diverse degradations, improving the reliability of E2E planning.